-- (1) The lead-in language is amended by striking the word "hospitalization" and inserting the word "commitment" in its place. - (2) Paragraph (1) is amended by striking the phrase "allowed to remain at liberty" and inserting the phrase "not committed" in its place. - (3) Paragraph (2)(A) is amended by striking the phrase "allowed to remain at liberty" and inserting the phrase "not committed" in its place. - (p) Section 21-542(b) is amended as follows:
+- (1) The lead-in language is amended to read as follows: - "(a) Proceedings for the judicial commitment of a person in the District of Columbia may be commenced by the filing of a petition with the Commission by his spouse, parent, or legal guardian, by a physician or a qualified psychologist, by a duly accredited officer or agent of the Department, by the Director of the Department or the Director's designee, or by an officer authorized to make arrests in the District of Columbia.
+The petition shall be accompanied by:". - (2) Paragraph (1) is amended by striking the phrase "allowed to remain at liberty" and inserting the phrase "not committed" in its place. - (3) Paragraph (2)(A) is amended by striking the phrase "allowed to remain at liberty" and inserting the phrase "not committed" in its place.

+(q) Section 21-542 is amended as follows:

-- (1) Strike the word "hospitalization" and insert the word "commitment" in its place. - (2) Strike the word "hospitalized" and insert the word "committed" in its place. - (g) Section 21-543 is amended as follows:
+- (1) Subsection (a) is amended by striking the phrase "as informal a manner as may be" and inserting the phrase "a manner" in its place. - (2) Subsection (b) is amended as follows: - (A) Strike the word "hospitalization" and insert the word "commitment" in its place. - (B) Strike the word "hospitalized" and insert the word "committed" in its place. - (r) Section 21-543 is amended as follows:

-- (1) Designate the existing text as subsection (a). - (2) Strike the phrase "alleged mentally ill person" in the newly designated subsection (a) and insert the phrase "person alleged to be mentally ill and, because of the mental illness, likely to injure himself or others" in its place. - (3) Strike the last sentence in the newly designated subsection (a). - (4) A new subsection (b) is added to read as follows: - "(b) The Commission may not grant a recess for counsel to prepare his case for more than 5 days.
-The Commission may, with the consent of the parties, grant a recess for good cause shown for a period of up to 14 days.
-If the Commission grants a continuance, the Commission also may authorize the extension of the emergency observation and detention of the person about whom the hearing is being held for the duration of the continuance." - (r) Section 21-544 is amended as follows:
+(1) Designate the existing text as subsection (a).

+- (2) Strike the phrase "alleged mentally ill person" in the newly designated subsection (a) and insert the phrase "person alleged to be mentally ill and, because of the mental illness, likely to injure himself or others" in its place. - (3) Strike the last sentence in the newly designated subsection (a). - (4) A new subsection (b) is added to read as follows: - "(b) The Commission may not grant a continuance for counsel to prepare his case for more than 5 days.
+The Commission may grant continuances for good cause shown for periods of up to 14 days.
+If the Commission grants a continuance, the emergency observation and detention of the person about whom the hearing is being held shall be extended for the duration of the continuance." - (s) Section 21-544 is amended as follows:
-- (1) Strike the phrase "allowed to remain at liberty" wherever it appears and insert the phrase "not committed" in its place. - (2) Strike the phrase "alleged mentally ill person" and insert the phrase "person with respect to whom the hearing was held" in its place. - (3) Strike the phrase "An alleged mentally ill person" and insert the phrase "A person" in its place.

-(s) Section 21-545 is amended as follows:
+- (1) Strike the phrase "allowed to remain at liberty" wherever it appears and insert the phrase "not committed" in its place. - (2) Strike the phrase "alleged mentally ill person" and insert the phrase "person with respect to whom the hearing was held" in its place. - (3) Strike the phrase "An alleged mentally ill person" and insert the phrase "A person" in its place. - (t) Section 21-545 is amended as follows: